 Reprint No. 00137

-- DeAnne Aguirre is a senior partner with Booz & Company based in San Francisco.
+- DeAnne Aguirre is a senior partner with Booz & Company based in San Diego.
 She leads the firm’s work on organizational and talent effectiveness.

 - Leila Hoteit is a principal with Booz & Company’s Middle East public-sector practice, where she focuses on human capital development.

 - Karim Sabbagh is a senior partner with Booz & Company and the leader of the firm’s communications, media, and technology practice in the Middle East.
 He is also chairman of the Ideation Center, Booz & Company’s think tank in the Middle East.

 - Also contributing to this article were Booz & Company partner Christine Rupp, senior associate Joanne Alam, and senior research analyst Mounira Jamjoum, contributing writer Jeff Garigliano, and former Booz & Company senior editor Melissa Master Cavanaugh.